• Skip to primary navigation

 Ingredients

-• 28 oz canned whole San Marzano tomatoes (or fire roasted tomatoes but you will sacrifice the flavor)
+• 28 oz canned whole San Marzano tomatoes (drained of all the juices)

 • 2 scallions